StanJulia/Stan.jl/README.md

 ### Version 1.0 3 (next)

 1. Thanks to Jon Alm Eriksen the performance of update_R_file() has been improved tremendously.
-A further suggestion by Michael Prange to directly write to the R file also prevents a Julia segmentation trap for very large arrays (N > 10^6).
+1. A further suggestion by Michael Prange to directly write to the R file also prevents a Julia segmentation trap for very large arrays (N > 10^6).
-2. Thanks to Maxime Rischard it is now possible for parameter values to be passed to a Stanmodel as an array of data dictionaries.
+1. Thanks to Maxime Rischard it is now possible for parameter values to be passed to a Stanmodel as an array of data dictionaries.
-3. Bumped REQUIRE for Julia to v"0.5.0".
+1. Bumped REQUIRE for Julia to v"0.5.0".
-4. Fix for Stan 2.13.1 (for runs without a data file).
+1. Fix for Stan 2.13.1 (for runs without a data file).
-5. Added Marco Cox' fix for scalar data elements.
+1. Added Marco Cox' fix for scalar data elements.
-6. Updates to README suggested by Frederik Beaujean.
+1. Updates to README suggested by Frederik Beaujean.
+1. Further work on initialization with Chris Fisher
+1. Added 2 test to track outstanding CmdStan issues (#510 and #547).
+Slated for Stan 3.0
+1. Fix to not depend on Homebrew on non OSX patforms
+1. Initiated the "Future of Stan.jl" discussion (Stan.jl issue #40).

 ### Version 1.0.2 (currently tagged version)